NeebalLearningPvtLtd/Excel-to-POJO/README.md

 ### Note

-> It can used for both .xls and .xslx file format using together using [this](https://stackoverflow.com/a/11972571/8413082) .
+> It can used for both .xls and .xslx file format together using [this](https://stackoverflow.com/a/11972571/8413082) .

 #### Usage
 *